-The approaches to improve organizations should be developed to maximize their impact in organizations.
-There approximations developed by practitioners operating in the BPM field that can be considered: Effective Process Framework (Rummler & Brache, 1995) (Rummler & Brache, 1995); Office of BPM (Tregear, Alkharashi, Leandro, & Macieira, 2010); 7FE Project framework (Jeston & Nelis, 2006); Tools for process improvement (Sharp, 2009); BPM Project Delivery Framework (Miers, 2006); BPTrends (Harmon, 2007) and MLearn (Coelho, 2005b).
+The approaches to improve organizations should be developed to maximize their impact in the organizations.
+There are several approximations developed by practitioners operating in the BPM field that can be considered: Effective Process Framework (Rummler & Brache, 1995) (Rummler & Brache, 1995); Office of BPM (Tregear, Alkharashi, Leandro, & Macieira, 2010); 7FE Project framework (Jeston & Nelis, 2006); Tools for process improvement (Sharp, 2009); BPM Project Delivery Framework (Miers, 2006); BPTrends (Harmon, 2007) and MLearn (Coelho, 2005b).
 The existing approaches consider the strategy as a context, framing the processes, which require the development of improvement actions to achieve the business objectives of the nonprofit organization.
-The development the improvements should be supported in clarification of their impact, which requires an business of the context. improvement action represents what must be developed in the work performed in the organizations to achieve the strategy (Rummler Ramias, 2010; Harmon, 2014).
+The development the of improvements should be supported in the clarification of their impact, which requires an business evaluation of the context.
+An improvement action represents what must be developed in the work performed in the organizations to achieve the strategy (Rummler & Ramias, 2010; Harmon, 2014).
 The improvement action should properly be articulated with the organization business strategy.